Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 Lower the barrier of entry
 --------------------------

-as much as possible.
+Lower the barrier of entry as much as possible.
 Assume the user does not know much about what is covered in the tutorial.
 If we are expecting users to know something, make it explicit and link them to the needed explanations (See point 6) Avoid jargon as much as possible.
 Provide a minimum necessary explanation when the jargon is introduced.
 (See point 6)

 Provide setup / prerequisites
 -----------------------------